 Data Processor shall immediately notify Controller in case a given instruction as referred to in article 1.3. would result in an infringement of statutory provisions for the protection of Personal Data.

+This Processor Agreement relates to the processing of Personal Data by the Processor on behalf of the Controller in the context of the implementation of the Main Agreement.
+An overview of the type of personal data, the categories of data subjects and the purposes of processing is included in Appendix 1.

+Processor is obliged to keep a register as referred to in Article 30 paragraph 2 GDPR of all categories of processing activities that they have carried out for the benefit of Controller.

 Conclusion, duration and termination of Data Processing Agreement